SFDR Disclosures

 In order to objectively assess the Fund’s progress in terms of meeting its Sustainable Investment Objective (as defined above), the Investment Manager has embedded several sustainability impact assessments into our investment selection process.
 The sustainability impact is measured through annual measurement of the Fund’s progress against six (6) Sustainability Impact Goals, listed below:

-1. The Fund’s portfolio should only be invested in companies that are assessed fundamentally by the Investment Manager as currently contributing towards, or is expected to contribute towards, at least one UN SDG by 2030 (see example above)
+Goal 1: UN SDGs: The Fund’s portfolio should only be invested in companies that are assessed fundamentally by the Investment Manager as currently contributing towards, or is expected to contribute towards, at least one UN SDG by 2030 (see example above).
+To measure the impact of the Fund, the Investment Manager analyses the revenues generated from portfolio companies’ various products and services and assesses their contribution to each individual SDG at a sub-target level.

-2. Carbon Intensity (i.e. Green House Gases (Scope 1 and 2) emissions to sales) for the Fund’s portfolio should halve by 2030 (with 2019 as baseline year).
+Goal 2: Carbon Intensity: Green House Gases (Scope 1 and 2) emissions to sales for the Fund’s portfolio should halve by 2030 (with 2019 as baseline year).
 The Fund’s portfolio aims to achieve net zero carbon emissions by 2040.
 Progress against this target is measured by reporting Carbon Intensity for the portfolio on an annual basis.
-In setting this target, the Investment Manager has assumed that Green House Gases (Scope 1 and 2) emissions are the best way to measure carbon emission by a company, and do not yet include Green House Gases (Scope 3) emissions due to lack of sufficient disclosure by the majority of companies in the Investment Manager’s Quality List.
+The Fund’s carbon footprint is calculated in tonnes of CO₂/ $bn of revenues.
+The data the Investment Managers reports represents Scope 1 and 2 emissions.
+Meaningful Scope 3 calculation methodologies are still a work in progress for most companies in the Emerging Markets universe and therefore are of insufficient quality for consistent reporting at this stage.
+In almost all instances, the Investment Manager’s portfolio has lower carbon intensity vs its performance benchmark (MSCI Emerging Markets Index (USD)).

-3. Environmental Resource Intensity for the Fund’s portfolio should halve by 2030 (with 2019 as baseline year).
+Goal 3: Environmental Resource Intensity.
+The Fund’s portfolio should halve its Environmental Resource Intensity by 2030 (with 2019 as baseline year).
 Environmental Resource Intensity is the Investment Manager’s defined metric which is customised for each industry.
-It refers to the virgin natural resources such as water and non-renewable energy (per unit of sales) that a business consumes, as well as its ability to recycle waste.
+It considers and combines environmental metrics including consumption of virgin natural resources such as water and non-renewable energy (per unit of sales), use of renewable energy, hazardous waste output as well as its ability to recycle waste.

-6. The Fund’s portfolio companies should have a healthy gender balance in their organisation by 2040.
+Goal 6: Diversity & Inclusion The Fund’s portfolio companies should have a healthy gender balance in their organisation by 2040.
 The Investment Manager generally considers companies that have at least 40% of their workforce as women as having a healthy gender balance.
+The Investment management tracks progress against this metric but also considers when analysing companies: the number of women at specific levels of the organisation relative to their male peers; gender pay gap (where this data is available, which is limited in Emerging Markets); parental leave policies; and a qualitative assessment of the work culture.

 7. Methodologies